Union participation rose last year, even as pandemic wreaked havoc on the jobs market

-The increase was due in large part to non-union workers losing jobs at a higher rate than unionized ones.
+The increase was due in large part to nonunion workers losing jobs at a higher rate than unionized ones.
 The U.S. lost 9.6 million jobs in 2020, driven by the relentless battering the pandemic has dealt to the labor market.

-Union participation has been on the wane for decades, shrinking from about 30 percent of the non-agricultural workforce in 1964 to 20 percent in 1983, when the modern record keeping began by the BLS, to about half of that today.
+Union participation has been on the wane for decades, shrinking from about 30 percent of the nonagricultural workforce in 1964 to 20 percent in 1983, when the modern record-keeping began by the BLS, to about half of that today.

 And unions have faced challenges organizing during the pandemic, such as the tight labor market, which has given workers less leverage than they enjoyed a year ago; delays at the National Labor Relations Board, which certifies union elections; and the many hurdles of organizing staffs remotely.